EduArt-Robotik/edu_robot/README.md

 ### Setup a Virtual Machine
 Have a look at [this guide](documentation/setup/virtualMachine.md) on how to setup a Virtual Machine (VM) to get started with your ROS2 development.

+### Setup a Time Server (NTP)
+[This guide](documentation/setup/ntpTimeServer.md) describes one way how to setup a NTP time server for your robot to synchronize the current time between your systems.

 ### As Siemens Industrial Application